MahmoudSaber23/MahmoudSaber23/README.md

 ---

-### Projects 🚀

-* **Rock-Paper-Scissors Game**
-  A console-based C++ game featuring multiple rounds, score tracking, random computer choices, and game results.

-* **Math Quiz Game**
-  A C++ console application that generates random arithmetic questions based on difficulty level and operation type.

-* **Bank Management System**
-  A C++ console-based banking system using file handling for client management, transactions, and system users with permissions.

-* **ATM System**
-  A C++ console-based ATM system with authentication, balance checking, deposits, quick withdrawals, and normal withdrawals.

-* **Bank Management System — OOP**
-  A more structured version of the banking system built with **C++ and OOP**, including authentication, authorization, file handling, transaction processing, and modular design.

----
+### Projects 🚀 - [Rock-Paper-Scissors Game](https://github.com/MahmoudSaber23/Rock-Paper-Scissors) *A console-based C++ game where you challenge the computer in multiple rounds of Rock, Paper, Scissors with score tracking and colorful results.* - [Math Quiz Game](https://github.com/MahmoudSaber23/Math-Game) *A console-based C++ math quiz game that generates random arithmetic questions based on difficulty level and operation type.
+Test your math skills, get real-time feedback, and see if you can pass!* - [Bank Management System](https://github.com/MahmoudSaber23/Bank) *A simple Bank Management System built using C++, using file handling techniques.
+This project allows managing clients, performing transactions, and managing system users with permissions.* - [ATM System](https://github.com/MahmoudSaber23/ATM-System) *A console-based ATM System built using C++ with file handling.
+Users can login using account number and pin code, then perform quick withdraw, normal withdraw, deposit, and check balance.* - [Bank Management System — OOP](https://github.com/MahmoudSaber23/Bank-Management-System-OOP) *A console-based Bank Management System built in C++ using OOP, file handling, authentication, authorization, transaction processing, and modular design.* ---

 ### Current Direction 📌